github/gh-mysql-conf-diff/CONTRIBUTING.md

 ### Running unit tests

-To run the unit test suite:
+Before building the binary, you might want to run the unit test suite to ensure everything is set up correctly with your Go environment.
+To do this:

    ```sh
    go test ./...